 Lake Worth in Palm Beach County, Florida — The American South (South Atlantic)

 Location.
-26° 36.974′ N, 80° 3.46′ W. Marker is in Lake Worth, Florida, in Palm Beach County.
-Marker is at the intersection of North Dixie Highway (U.S. 1) and Lake Avenue, on the right when traveling south on North Dixie Highway.
+26° 36.956′ N, 80° 3.176′ W. Marker is in Lake Worth, Florida, in Palm Beach County.
+Marker is on Lake Avenue (State Road 802) just west of North Federal Highway (State Road 5), on the left when traveling east.
 Touch for map.
-Marker is at or near this postal address: 7 North Dixie Highway, Lake Worth FL 33460, United States of America.
+Marker is at or near this postal address: 414 Lake Avenue, Lake Worth FL 33460, United States of America.
 Touch for directions.

 Credits.
 This page was last revised on August 9, 2016.
-This page originally submitted on August 8, 2016, by Tim Fillmon of Webster, Florida.
-This page has been viewed 156 times since then and 6 times this year.
+It was originally submitted on August 8, 2016, by Tim Fillmon of Webster, Florida.
+This page has been viewed 236 times since then and 7 times this year.
 Photos: 1, 2. submitted on August 8, 2016, by Tim Fillmon of Webster, Florida. • Bernard Fisher was the editor who published this page.